Hasbro: Hasbro Industries

 With Merrill's death in 1979, Harold did not recognize Stephen's authority as the successor to the chairman and CEO position.
 As a solution, Hasbro spun off Empire Pencil in 1980, which was the nation's largest pencil maker, with Harold trading his Hasbro shares for those of Empire.
 Stephen then became both the CEO and chairman of the board.
 Between 1978 and 1981, Stephen reduced the Hasbro product line by one-third and its new products by one-half.
 Hasbro focused on simple, low-cost, longer life-cycle toys like Mr. Potato Head.
 Hasbro thus stayed out of the electronic games field which went bust in the early 1980s.

 In 1982, Hasbro revived its G.I.
-Joe line with the help of Marvel Comics, as an anti-terrorist commando based on current events.
-The company launched the successful Transformers toy line along with a children's animated TV series two years later.
+Joe line with the help of Marvel Comics, as an anti-terrorist special forces team based on current events.
+Following an interest in Takara's Diaclone and Micro Change toylines in the 1983 International Tokyo Toy Show, the company licensed the toylines and subsequently launched the successful Transformers toy line along with a children's animated TV series two years later.
 With the toys and TV series being popular, Stephen Hassenfeld posed with the toys for a People magazine cover photo.

 In 1982, Hasbro produced the successful toy franchise My Little Pony.
 In 1983, they purchased GLENCO Infant Items, a manufacturer of infant products and the world's largest bib producer, and Knickerbocker Toy Company, a struggling Warner Communications subsidiary.
 Hasbro paid 37% of its stock to Warner, which was paid into Hasbro's executive-controlled voting trust, and also received a cash infusion.
 In 1984, Alan G. Hassenfeld took over as president from his brother Stephen, who continued as CEO and chairman.
 That same year, the company was the nation's sixth best-selling toymaker, and then acquired the Milton Bradley Company, which was the nation's fifth best-selling toymaker.
-This brought The Game of Life, Twister, Easy Money, and Playskool into the Hasbro fold and transformed Hasbro into Hasbro Bradley.
+This brought The Game of Life, Twister, Easy Money, and Playskool into the Hasbro fold and on September 10 transformed Hasbro into Hasbro Bradley.
 Stephen Hassenfeld became the merged company's president and CEO, with Milton Bradley chief James Shea Jr. taking the chairman position.
 However, the executives clashed and Shea left after a few months, and Stephen and Alan returned to their previous positions.